titon/toolkit/docs/en/components/button-group.md

 <div class="notice is-info">
     For drop menus to work, they must be initialized in the JavaScript layer.
-    Implementation of the drop component may differ.
+    Implementation of the Drop component may differ.
 </div>

 ## ARIA ##